 By reading about an event from the perspective of different people, you can get a more well-rounded idea of what that event or time period was really like.
 You can do the same thing by reading books that tell you about the different people, customs and events of a certain time period.
-Listed below are books, websites & databases that will help you learn about the U.S. Civil War.
+Listed below are books, websites & databases that will help you learn about pioneering and the Old West.

 More Pioneer Artifacts at The Children’s Museum of Indianapolis .

 - Pony Express National Historic Trail

 - Library of Congress: The Homestead Act